alicevillar/BasicCalculator/README.md

     2 - Instanciating class StringVar to construct a string variable 3 - Creating an entry box to show the mathematical expressions 4 - Expression_box.grid (columnspan=4, ipadx=70)
-    5 - Placing widgets at respective positions in table like structure 6 - Creating buttons and defining their positions in the window 7 - Starting GUI with a main loop
+    5 - Placing widgets at respective positions in table-like structure 6 - Creating buttons and defining their positions in the window 7 - Starting GUI with a main loop